FIWARE/tutorials.IoT-Agent-JSON/README.md

 There is no practical difference between communicating using a JSON payload and communicating using the Ultralight plain text payload - provided that the basis of that communication - in other words the fundamental protocol defining how the messages are passed between the components remains the same.
-Obviously the parsing of JSON payloads within the IoT Agent - the convertion of messages from JSON to NGSI and vice-versa will be unique to the JSON IoT Agent.
+Obviously the parsing of JSON payloads within the IoT Agent - the conversion of messages from JSON to NGSI and vice-versa will be unique to the JSON IoT Agent.

-A direct comparision of the two IoT Agents can be seen below:
+A direct comparison of the two IoT Agents can be seen below:

 | IoT Agent for Ultralight | IoT Agent for JSON  | Protocol's Area of Concern  |
 | ------------------------ | ------------------- | ---- |